Juantantan/MandelbrotExplorer/Readme.md

 acceptable quality.

 ## OpenCl
-OpenCL is very good for doing parallel, recursive compute operations on graphics hardware, which often have thousands of very small processors and banks of very fast, locally available memory at various grouping levels.
-OpenCL is used to do the 'raw maths' part.
+OpenCL is very good for doing parallel, recursive compute operations on graphics hardware.
+GPUs often have thousands of very small processors and banks of very fast, locally available memory at various grouping levels.
+OpenCL is used to do the 'raw maths' part, and forms the core of this software.

 As mentioned previously, when I first wrote a fractal explorer, it was done in Visual Basic.
 I then rewrote it in C# some years later.
 Both versions would use the CPU and were very slow, taking a few seconds to generate a ~4Mb bitmap.
 When the